-MEASAS, EDITORS: Every schoolboy has learned from his geography that a singular shrub called matte is found in the southeastern part of South America, of which the natives make ice; but it will be astonishing to your readers to learn from will be astoniahing to your readers to taken from the interact of our coverances to the subjoined article, copied from the correspon-dence of the Journal of Commerce: 1st.
-That said article, as a beverage, is regarded as not only a of Great Britain, and the untion at their great luxury, but almost a necessary of life!
-2d.
-That so yest an amount of it is exported to other parts of the world.
-But above all, 3d.
-That it has long since been known to abound in North Carolina !
-Hoping that our industrious neighbors of that State will do the public the favor to look after this rare and valuable shrub, and give us some more definite account of it, I beg that you will insert the following article and oblige, Yours truly, SPARTACUS nists as the Ilex Paraguaensii.
-It is also classi-fied by Von Martius as belonging to the Rhama family, and he gives it the scientific iname of Cas-sine Gongonka.
+SAN PAULO, BRAIN, 1855.
+While in the neat Bruzilian town of Paranagua, in the now province of Parana, I observed many raw hide cases which the blacks were anloading to from mules, or conveying to the ships riding at anchor in the beautiful bay.
+Upon inquiry I as-certained that these packages, weighing about 120 pounds each, consisted of matte, i. e.
+Paragany tea.
+The substance, so little known in the United States, forms truly the principal refreshing beverage of the Spanish Americans south of the equator, and millions of dollars are annually expended in Baenos Ayres and Chill in its consumption.
+The town of Paranagua in Southern Brazil, containing about three thousand inhabitants, exports every year nearly a million of dollars worth of matte.
+Matte is the name of the prepared article of the tree or shrub, which is commonly known to bota-nists as the Plaz Paraguaensis.
+It is also classi-fied by Von Martius as belonging to the Rhame fied by Von Martius as belonging to the Rhama family, and he gives it the scientific name of Casfamily, and he gives it the scientific name of Cas-sine Gongonha.
 The Spaniards usually denomi-nates it Yerba de Paraguay.
-I was not a little pleased to find that my friend Dr. R. (the American physician and botanist men-tioned in a previous letter,) was perfectly acquaint-ed with the mode of its preparation, as well as its class and family.
-The pleasent the desired the ed with the mode of its preparation, as well as as class and family.
-The pleasure thus derived, how-ever, gave way to astonishment, when he informed me that in the United States the Paraguay ten not me that in the United States the Paraguay ten not only was to be found, but was actually used as a beverage by the people of the region where it grew.
-Dr. R. recounted to me, one day in his office at Limeira, (Province of San Paulo.) his wonderful adventures, when a younger man, he roamed over nearly every Southern and Western State, hunting nearly every Southern and Western State, hunting for the weed which was vulgarly supposed to enuse the milk sickness.
-Although he did not find the cause of that disease, which has so damaged many a speculation in western towns and villages, yet he a speculation in western towns and vinages, yet ne made the nequaintance of a little tree in North Carolina, from the leaves of which many of the country people of the old North State "made ten !
-I remember rightly, he informed me that it was he Rex Euponia; but scientific readers must not hold me responsible for the name, as my note book may probably mislead me.
-A few years afterwards Dr. R. was in this most glorious field for a botanist in the world--this Southern Brazil, whose magnificent flora has been the wild delight of evey favored follower of Linnacus that has been per mitted to enter it.
-In the course of his ramble he encountered the Ilex Taraguaensis, and im mediately saluted it as his old acquaintance (under features but little different) of North Carolina, Some months elapsed, and he visited Paranagua;
+I was not a little plensed to find that my friend Dr. R. (the American physician and botanist men-tioned in a previous letter,) was perfectly acquaint-ed with the mode of its preparation, as well as its class and family.
+The plensure thus derived, how-ever, gave way to astonishment, when he informed me that in the United States the Paraguay tea not only was to be found, but was actually used as a me that in the United States the Faraguay tea not only was to be found, but was actually used as a beverage by the people of the region where it grew.
+Dr. R. recounted to me, one day in his office at Limeira, (Province of San Paulo.) his wonderful Limeira, (Province of San Taulo,) his wonderful adventures, when a younger man, he roamed over nearly every Southern and Western State, hunting for the weed which was vulgarly supposed to cause the milk sickness.
+Although he did not find the cause of that disease, which has so damaged many a speculation in western towns and villages, yet he ade the acquaintance of a little tree in made the acquaintance of a little tree in North Carolina, from the leaves of which many of the country people of the old North State "made tea."
+If I remember rightly, he informed me that it was the Itex Euponia; but scientific readers must not hold me responsible for the name, as my note book may probably mislead me.
+A few years after-wards Dr. R. was in this most glorious field for a botanist in the world-this Southern Brazi, whose botanist in the world-this Southern Brazil, whose magnificent flora has been the wild delight of eve-ry favored follower of Linnaeus that has been per-mitted to enter it.
+In the course of his rambles he encountered the Hex Taraguaensis, and immediately saluted it as his old acquaintance (under features but little different) of North Carolina.